ahmetsait/ahmetsait.github.io/_posts_en/2020-03-27-Hello-World.md

 ---
-layout: post
+group: hello_world
-title: "Hello World!"
+title: &title "Hello World!"
-slug: "Hello World!"
+slug: *title
 date: 2020-03-27 15:14:20 +0300
 edit: 2020-04-18 08:59:33 +0300
-lang: en
 ---

 Testing 1, 2...
 We good?
 Alright so I've been thinking about writing a blog post for quite some time now and it seems